 Unsure which marketing method between SEO and PPC is right for your business?
-Chris Foti, the founder and President of Stack Mode provides insight into where these strategies fit within your long-term marketing goals.
+Chris Foti, the founder and President of Stack Mode Marketing Group, provides valuable insight into where these strategies fit within your long-term marketing goals.

 Let’s dive right in!